OADA/oada-docs/rest-specs/REST-API-Examples.md

 # OADA REST API Examples

-Note: this document needs to be updated for dynamic client registration and the new format changes for v0.4.

 ## Characters
 To better convey what each example is accomplishing we describe them with several fictitious characters.
 You have probably seen them scattered throughout